 Outex pads and tape

-I belatedly came across Outex sealant tape which a mate has been using on his TTR for years.
-As with many of these DIY methods, some get on with it, some don’t as this post shows.
-CWC used to sell it but stopped presumably due to unreliable results.
-Basically it’s a set of sticky pads for each spoke nipple, a very sticky and wide doubled-sided tape applied into the rim well with as few creases as possible.
+Basically, it’s a set of sticky pads for each spoke nipple, a very sticky and wide double-sided tape applied into the rim well with as few creases as possible.
 And then a thicker protective tape over the top.
 Application video below; a higher-res video here.
-Costs from £90 to £125 in the UK which seems a lot when you see DIY tape, below.
-As mentioned, I was about to fit it to my WR, but stopped once I saw my rims lacked the safety lip I go on about.
+Costs from £90 to £125 in the UK which seems a lot when you see the other tapes, above.
+As mentioned, I was about to fit it to my WR, but stopped once I saw my rims lacked the safety bead I go on about.
 Take your time they say, to try and get all the air pockets out.
 Using an inner tube patch roller rasp (right) helps; you often get them with better puncture kits.